inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

     - We need to be able to put down a piece somewhere on the board\
     - Have something that allows the player to choose the starting position.

+##Summary of the 1st assignment.
+ **What worked**\
+    - The team was well organized and everyone did their share\
+    - Effective meetings, where everyone that was available, took part.\
+    - A mix of Scrum and XP also worked very well as our project methodology of choice, as it helped organize us.

+ **What did not work**\
+    - We got a little ahead of ourselves sometimes, where we focused more on future goals.\
+    - Project board could also have been used more frequently

+ **Did we hit our goals?**\
+    Yes, Kokkene believes that we hit our goals and more.